AkimZmerli/Thors-Market/README.md

-# my-first-site
+# Backround

-Using only HTML and CSS to build my very first website from scratch
+Thanks to TORs Flexbox project I now have all the nessecary tools at my disposal to create my very first website using only HTML and CSS from scratch.